-To advance the science of light-driven fuels production, knowledge gained in photoinduced charge transfer needs to be applied in a meaningful way to activation of small molecules including oxidation or reduction of H2O, as well as the reduction of CO2 or N2 to fuels.

-Considerable challenges remain in understanding degradation mechanisms to enhance photochemical durability, designing catalytic microenvironments that promote selective production of energy-rich solar fuels, exploiting direct coupling of light-driven phenomena and chemical processes to enhance performance, and tailoring interactions of complex phenomena to achieve integrated multicomponent assemblies for solar fuels production.
+To enable the light-driven production of fuels and other energy-rich chemicals, knowledge of photoinduced charge transfer needs to be closely coupled with the conversion of abundant, renewable feedstocks like H2O, CO2, or N2.
+Fundamental research to enable robust photochemical water oxidation continues to be a particularly challenging and important area of research.
+Basic science that could underpin light-driven cascade approaches to generate fuels or energy-rich chemicals from CO2 and/or N2 is a topic of increasing emphasis.
+More generally, considerable challenges remain in understanding degradation mechanisms to enhance photochemical durability, designing catalytic microenvironments that promote selective production of energy-rich solar fuels, exploiting direct coupling of light-driven phenomena and chemical processes to enhance performance, and tailoring interactions of complex phenomena to achieve integrated multicomponent assemblies for solar fuels production.